 Language Conventions: Grammar & Punctuation and Spelling

-If your child has performed poorly in the reading section, which is a comprehension task reliant on reading, vocabulary and strategies, then you should focus on reading instruction from an experienced education specialist.
+If your child’s NAPLAN results indicate that they have performed poorly in the reading section, then you should focus on reading instruction from an experienced education specialist.
 They should consider two aspects of reading: (a) fluency, being able to read words correctly and quickly, and (b) comprehension, being able to recall and understand the meaning of the text.

-If your child has performed poorly in the writing section, then then you should firstly consider the feedback from school about writing and any of your own observations.
-If are concerned about your child’s ability to construct well written sentences and texts consider working with an experienced education specialist or a speech pathologist to develop improved vocabulary and written expression.
+If your child has received poor results in the writing section of the NAPLAN, then you should firstly consider the feedback from school about writing and any of your own observations.
+If you are concerned about your child’s ability to construct well written sentences and texts consider working with an experienced education specialist or a speech pathologist to develop improved vocabulary and written expression.

 Language Conventions: Grammar & Punctuation and Spelling